bretamyers/Azure-Synapse-Lakehouse-Sync/Tutorial Environment/README.md

 - **DW100 Dedicated SQL Pool:** Example of a second data warehouse where only some tables are synchronized from the same Enterprise Data Lake Gold Zone
 - Azure Synapse Lakehouse Sync Pipelines

-<b>*Note, two Synapse dedicated pools are created on deployment with the bicep template.
-These pools will be running after deployment.
-If you wish to pause the pools to avoid charges, follow the steps [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/pause-and-resume-compute-portal).*</b>
+> NOTE: Two Synapse Dedicatd SQL Pools are created and running upon deployment.
+If you wish to pause the Dedicated SQL Pools to avoid charges, follow the steps [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/pause-and-resume-compute-portal).

 #### Azure Databricks Workspace
 - Small Cluster